Thermophysical properties of argon gas from improved two-body interaction potential

-To best of our knowledge, in this work we report the first fully quantum-mechanical calculation of the second virial coefficients of the argon gas with rigorous error estimates.
-While Patkowski \textit{et al.} provided uncertainty estimates for their potential at a set of grid of points, no systematic estimation of the uncertainties for the full potential was given.
-Therefore, it is unknown how Moldover \textit{et al.} obtained their estimation of uncertainty, but they generally agree with our uncertainties obtained from calculations using the modified potentials, $V(R) \pm \sigma(R)$.
-The relative uncertainty of the second virial coefficients calculated by us is below $1.3\%$ for all temperatures, with the exception of a region where a change of sign occurs.
-This phenomena corresponds to about $408~K$ for the second pressure virial coefficient and $254~K$ for the second acoustic virial coefficient.
-The main source of uncertainty in our calculations comes from the BO contribution to the pair potential, as other sources of error, such as incomplete treatment of relativistic and QED effects, have been eliminated in the refined potential.
+To the best of our knowledge, in this work we report the first fully quantum-mechanical calculations of the second virial coefficients of argon gas with rigorous error estimates.
+The results for a selected set of temperatures are presented in Table~\ref{tab:secondcompar}.
+The relative uncertainties of the calculated second virial coefficients are below $1.3\%$ for all considered temperatures, except for the regions where the sign change occurs -- at about $408$~K for the second pressure virial coefficient and $255$~K for the second acoustic virial coefficient.
+The full set of calculated second pressure and acoustic virial coefficients can be found in Supplemental Material \cite{supp}.